 - 1 frozen (9 in.)
 Deep-Dish Pie Crust

 - 2/3 cup plus ¼ cup Sugar; divided

 - ¼ tsp.
 Sea Salt

 - 4 Large Egg Yolks

 - ¼ cup flaked Sweetened Coconut; toasted

-- Whisk together the 2/3 cup sugar, cornstarch, salt, and egg yolks in a large bowl.
+- Whisk together 2/3 cup of sugar, cornstarch, salt, and egg yolks in a large bowl.
 Gradually add the milk mixture, whisking constantly.
 Return the mixture to the pan and bring to a boil, whisking constantly.
 Remove from heat and add the butter.
 Stir until smooth.
 Place the pan in a large bowl filled with ice for 6 minutes, stirring to cool.
 Pour into the prepared crust.
-Cover with plastic wrap and chill at least 1 hour to set.
+Cover with plastic wrap and chill for at least 1 hour to set.

 - While the pie chills, prepare the whipped topping.
 Chill a large metal bowl and beaters of a hand or stand mixer in the freezer for 5-10 minutes.
 Whip the heavy cream in the chilled bowl with a hand or stand mixer until soft peaks form.
 Add the remaining ¼ cup sugar and 1 tsp. vanilla.
 Continue to whip until stiff peaks form.
 Be sure not to over mix!
 Place in the refrigerator and chill until the pie filling is set.